axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/permissions/index.rst

 - _`DocumentRead`
     - Permission to

-    - **Default assignment**: :guilabel:`Administrator`

 - _`DocumentWrite`
-    - Permission to update, delete document
+    - Permission to update, delete documents

-    - **Default assignment**: :guilabel:`Administrator`

 - _`DocumentOfInvolvedCaseWrite`
-    - Permission to update, delete document
+    - Permission to update, delete documents

     - **Default assignment**: :guilabel:`Everybody`

 - _`DashboardWriteOwn`
-    - Permission to alter private dashboard
+    - Permission to update private dashboards

     - **Default assignment**: :guilabel:`Everybody`

 - _`DashboardWritePublic`
-    - Permission to alter public dashboard
+    - Permission to update public dashboards

-    - **Default assignment**: :guilabel:`Administrator`

 - _`AccessFullProcessList`
-    - Permission to access full process list.
+    - Permission to access the full process list.
 See :ref:`full-process-list`.

     - **Default assignment**: :guilabel:`Everybody`

 - _`AccessFullTaskList`
-    - Permission to access full task list.
+    - Permission to access the full task list.
 See :ref:`full-task-list`.

     - **Default assignment**: :guilabel:`Everybody`

 - _`AccessFullCaseList`
-    - Permission to access full case list.
+    - Permission to access the full case list.
 See :ref:`full-case-list`.

     - **Default assignment**: :guilabel:`Everybody`

 - _`AccessFullStatisticsList`
-    - Permission to statistics section.
+    - Permission to access the statistics section.
 See :ref:`full-statistic-list`.

     - **Default assignment**: :guilabel:`Everybody`

 - _`TaskCaseAddNote`
-    - Permission to add notes to task/case
+    - Permission to add notes to a task/case

     - **Default assignment**: :guilabel:`Everybody`

 - _`TaskCaseShowMoreNote`
-    - Permission to see show more note
+    - Permission to see Show more note

     - **Default assignment**: :guilabel:`Everybody`

 - _`CreatePublicExternalLink`
-    - Permission to create public external link, all other users can see that link in full process list.
+    - Permission to create public external links, all other users can see the links in the full process list.

-    - **Default assignment**: :guilabel:`Administrator`

 - _`RoleManagement`
-    - Permission to access Role Management tab
+    - Permission to access the Role Management tab

-    - **Default assignment**: :guilabel:`Administrator`

 - _`NewsManagement`
-    - Permission to manage the content of the news feed
+    - Permission to manage the content of the News feed

-    - **Default assignment**: :guilabel:`Administrator`

 - _`PasswordValidation`
-    - Permission to access the Password Validation section in Admin Settings page
+    - Permission to access the Password Validation section in the Admin Settings page

-    - **Default assignment**: :guilabel:`Administrator`

 - _`DashboardExportOwn`
-    - Permission to export private dashboard
+    - Permission to export private dashboards

-    - **Default assignment**: :guilabel:`Administrator`

 - _`DashboardExportPublic`
-    - Permission to export public dashboard
+    - Permission to export public dashboards

-    - **Default assignment**: :guilabel:`Administrator`

 - _`DashboardImportOwn`
-    - Permission to import private dashboard
+    - Permission to import private dashboards

     - **Default assignment**: :guilabel:`Everybody`

 - _`DashboardImportPublic`
-    - Permission to import public dashboard
+    - Permission to import public dashboards

     - **Default assignment**: :guilabel:`Everybody`

 - _`ShareDashboardLink`
-    - Permission to share dashboard
+    - Permission to share dashboard links

     - **Default assignment**: :guilabel:`Everybody`